bricenf/bricenf.github.io/README.md

 NYC DOT, Institute for Economics and Peace, World Resources Institute, CUNY Institute for Demographic Research

 ### Projects
 Utilizing NYC MTA transit data overlayed with FEMA and emergency management zone flooding, we can map subway stations that are exposed to climate extremities.
+The darker the blue column is, the more vulnerable that area is.

 <br>